-In addition, U.S. officials have reported that over 700 detainees from about 40 different countries are currently in SDF custody, and that the State Department is engaged in ongoing discussions to secure the repatriation of detainees to their home countries.
-U.S. officials have stated that both the ongoing detention and the eventual repatriation of these individuals must be handled with care, noting that the early leaders of Islamic State were former detainees (from the 2003-2011 U.S. war in Iraq).
+U.S. officials have reported that over 700 detainees from about 40 different countries are currently in SDF custody, and that the State Department is engaged in ongoing discussions to secure the repatriation of detainees to their home countries.67 U.S. officials have stated that both the ongoing detention and the eventual repatriation of these individuals must be handled with care, noting that the early leaders of Islamic State were former detainees (from the 2003-2011 U.S. war in Iraq).
+Following the Trump Administration's announcement in December 2018 of its intention to withdraw military forces from Syria, SDF officials reportedly discussed the possibility of releasing IS prisoners (roughly I,100 fighters and an additional 2,080 family members) from custody.68 Neither their home countries nor the SDF wish to assume long-term responsibility for the detainees, which are viewed as a security risk.69

-U.S. officials have stated that once the conventional fight against the Islamic State is completed, the coalition will shift to a "new phase" focused on stabilization, including the training of local forces to hold liberated areas.
-However, officials also have stressed that the Islamic State- which is seeing to regenerate-has "atomized," becoming more disperse in its command and control, and posing a more decentralized threat.
-U.S. Special Envoy Brett McGurk has stated that the "defeat of the physical space is not the defeat of ISIS," noting that the group will be less vulnerable to conventional military operations now that it is no longer holding large areas of territory.
+Prior to the Administration's withdrawal announcement in December 2018, U.S. officials had stated that once the conventional fight against the Islamic State was completed, the coalition would shift to a "new phase" focused on stabilization, including the training of local forces to hold liberated areas.70 These plans were reflected in the Defense Department and State Department requests for appropriations for FY2019.

+Officials also stressed that the Islamic State-which is seeing to regenerate-has "atomized," becoming more disperse in its command and control, and posing a more decentralized threat.71 Former U.S. Special Envoy Brett McGurk, who resigned in December 2018 (see p.
+28), had stated that the "defeat of the physical space is not the defeat of ISIS," noting that the group is less vulnerable to conventional military operations once it no longer holds large areas of territory.72